muquit/privategpt/README.md

 This project uses [chroma db](https://docs.trychroma.com/) for storing document embeddings/vectors.

-At this time I've noticed good results with PDF _text_ and reqular text documents.
+At this time I've noticed good results with PDF _text_ and regular text documents.
 The instructions will be updated when I play with other document types.

 - The project comes with a free PDF book [dracula.pdf](https://www.planetebook.com/free-ebooks/dracula.pdf) in `./documents` directory.
 I noticed that the extracted texts from the PDF version of dracula gives much better results than the free dracula.txt and time [Project Gutenberg](https://www.gutenberg.org/).
 If you want, copy some PDF files to `./documents` directory and vectorize them.
 If new documents are found, they will be appended to the vector database.